subhoney/sdi_open_water_scuba_diver_instructor/SDI Open Water Scuba Diver Instructor.md

 Patent Foramen Ovale, or PFO, is a circulatory defect and is believed to be a possible predisposing factor for the onset of DCI.

 The foramen ovale is a flap-like valve within the heart.
 This valve is open during fetal development, and then closes after birth.
 When the foramen ovale is open it connects the right atrium to the left atrium, thereby shunting blood into systemic circulation while by-passing pulmonary circulation.
 The foramen ovale closes after birth, when the newborn begins to breathe on its own, and thereby establishes pulmonary circulation and segregates it from systemic circulation.
 PFO can be identified through special testing procedures, but such is not a part of routine medical screening, and in many cases PFO simply goes undetected.
 Statistical evidence suggests that it might create an increased risk of DCS or DCI during scuba diving activities.

+#### Signs and Symptoms of DCI

+A sign is an outward indication that can be readily observed by another person, while a symptom is an internal indication that is sensed by the patient.
+Following is a list of common signs and symptoms of DCI:

+- Skin rash or itching
+- Tingling or numbness
+- Joint or limb pain
+- Back, abdominal, or chest pain or discomfort
+- Unusual headache
+- Extreme fatigue
+- Weakness or paralysis
+- Dizziness, loss of balance, or loss of coordination
+- Confusion or disorientation
+- Unresponsiveness or unconsciousness
+- Convulsions
+- Difficulty swallowing
+- Slurred speech
+- Hearing disturbance
+- Visual disturbance
+- Loss of bladder or bowel control
+- Difficulty urinating with a full bladder
+- Unusual coughing
+- Rapid, shallow, or distressed breathing
+- Blood or froth in the mouth
+- Rapid, erratic, or weak pulse
+- Cardiac arrest

+#### First Aid for Suspected DCI

+The primary and immediate patient care always focuses upon the ABCs:

+- Airway (open)
+- Breathing (present)
+- Circulation (present)

+Once the ABCs have been confirmed, the following first aid procedures should be implemented whenever DCI is suspected:

+- Activate EMS (emergency medical services), or seek medical care
+- Administer 100% oxygen (or highest percentage of oxygen available)
+- Have the victim lie down in supine or recovery position
+- Monitor the patient
+- Treat for shock
+- Administer CPR when appropriate

+> In general DCI does not get better on its own.
+Left unattended, the signs and symptoms often worsen.
+Any delay in appropriate care increases the risk of long-term neurological complications.
+Prompt medical attention always is indicated.
+Oxygen administration may:

+- Help the diver off-gas excess nitrogen more quickly
+- Reduce blood sludging (thickening)
+- Reduce nitrogen bubble size
+- Increase oxygenated blood flow
+- Reduce tissue swelling
+- Ease breathing
+- Improve the chances of a full recovery